ConsoleXS/Poke/README.md

 ## Sound change
 ```
 Players can use the command /poke to change their preffered sound
 for getting poked.
 (GUI menu to change sounds)
 ```
+>Note: Player settings do not get saved after the server is shut down!